Competitive Program FAQ

 Do I need to register to tryout?

 Yes, you must register online prior to the tryout session.
 Tryouts are typically held in late May and are for placement for the entire Fall and Spring season.
-Players hoping to join Real’s Competitive Program between Fall and Spring should contact Real and will be placed as space and ability permit.
-Contact information can be found in the Contacts and More Information section of this FAQ.
+Players hoping to join Real’s Competitive Program between Fall and Spring should check out the information on our Tryouts Page.

 What is the refund policy?

-Real Colorado does not offer refunds, credits or fee transfers for the Competitive program with the strict exception of the following situations:
+Real Colorado does not offer refunds, credits or fee transfers for the Competitive program with the strict exception of the following situations outlined in our competitive refund policy.

 Age Groups, Games & Practices